usatlas/AFdocs/tier3docs/UserOnboarding/account.md

 ## <span id="BNL"></span> Brookhaven National Lab

+Brookhaven National Lab has two types of accounts.
+1) lightweight Federated Identity account for accessing Jupyter instance at BNL SDCC and 2) full SDCC account which includes access to Jupyter as well as ssh access to analysis facility.

+The Federated Identity account is quicker to get and users connect BNL AF resources only through  the Jupyter Hub instance.
+Further details are found

-The main site for new user sign-up is here: [BNL New User Account](https://www.sdcc.bnl.gov/information/getting-started/new-user-account)
+The main site for new user sign-up for a full SDCC account is here: [BNL New User Account](https://www.sdcc.bnl.gov/information/getting-started/new-user-account)

 Applying for a BNL computing account is a multi-step process.
 You will need to go through the following steps: